TooLAME: History

 After leaving leadership of the LAME project, Mike Cheng decided to redirect his efforts towards the MP2 format.
-This was in part due to concern with looming legal threats to those distributing software for the widespread MP3 format, due to patents held by Fraunhofer and Thomson, while use of MP2 audio was basically unrestricted.
+This was in part due to concern with looming legal threats to those distributing software for the widespread MP3 format, due to patents held by Fraunhofer and Thomson, while use of MP2 audio appeared to be unrestricted.
 For more, see: LAME#Patents and legal issues.

 The first release of TooLAME (v0.1) was November 7, 1998.

 He originally based his work on mpegaudio.tar.
 In October 1999, he started over from scratch, instead basing TooLAME on the more capable ISO Dist10 reference implementation, and substantial code from LAME.
 He aimed for higher audio quality and improved encoding performance.
 Achieving high performance, "About 4 times faster than ISO code."

 TooLAME was mainly a standalone audio encoder, accepting PCM files in RAW/AIFF/WAV format.
 However, in the final TooLAME release from Cheng (TooLAME 0.2 m beta 8), support for use as a library was included.
 Cheng repeatedly resisted the addition of features like libsndfile integration for support of a much wider variety of input formats.